 Because contact with some flowers and plants can cause reactions varying from an itch to death, it is best to teach your cat not to eat plants and flowers.
 Just as we baby proof our home for a new child, we must also cat proof our home for our four legged children. **Note this is a partial list of the most common plants and flowers.
 Should your cat eat a plant or flower, call your local poison control office or veterinarian.
 They can answer any questions and advise in actions needed to counteract poisons.

-Please download the PDF version for a single page printer friendly list
+Please download the PDF versions, a single page printer friendly list

 .
-While this document is intended for personal use, veterinarians, animal shelters and other such caregivers are invited to make copies for distribution to concerned pet owners.
+While these documents are intended for personal use, veterinarians, animal shelters and other such caregivers are invited to make copies for distribution to concerned pet owners.

 **Information in this article was obtained from the